charisseysabel/chysbl-blog/_posts/2017-06-07-js-promises.markdown

 To understand the benefit of the `then` method, let’s take a step back and see how a typical HTTP request is made *without* a Promise.

 Suppose that you want to retrieve 2 sets of data from the server — where the second dataset somewhat relies on the result of the first.
-You then write 2 async HTTP request you fire /another/ HTTP request from the callback function of the first request.
+You then write 2 async HTTP request you fire *another* HTTP request from the callback function of the first request.

 This method can easily go out of hand, which is then referred to as “ [callback hell](http://callbackhell.com/) “ where you invoke callbacks from callbacks from callbacks.
 Even though there are multiple ways of making it not look too complicated, using the Promise API is much more cleaner and easier to maintain and understand.